chandansp27/Web-QA-and-Content-Generator-Langchain-FastAPI/README.md

-# Assignments for Generative AI Engineer
+# Assignments for a Generative AI Engineer role

 ## Web Content QA and Content Creation API